-The 2023 Annual Action Plan is currently under consideration by the Board of Commissioners and expected to be adopted and submitted to HUD before August 2023.
-To best utilize CDBG funding in a timely manner and best meet the Township's needs, substantial amendments to previous years' plans have been proposed.
-These amendments, which will better utilize the funds for their greatest impact and most immediate need, are under review by the Board of Commissioners and are expected to be adopted and submitted to HUD in June 2023.
+The 2024 Annual Action Plan is currently under consideration by the Board of Commissioners and expected to be adopted and submitted to HUD before August 2024.
+To best utilize CDBG funding in a timely manner and best meet the Township's needs, substantial amendments to previous years' plans had been proposed and adopted in 2023.
+These amendments, which will better utilize the funds for their greatest impact and most immediate need, are under review by HUD and expected to be approved shortly.

-For FY 2022 (which began October 1, 2022), the Township's allocation from HUD was decreased over previous years to \$740,385.
-The 2022 Annual Action Plan includes activities for public infrastructure improvements, affordable housing activities to support low-income housing rehabilitation, and spot blight remediation activities; it was adopted by the Board of Commissioners and submitted to HUD in August 2022.
+For FY 2023 (which began October 1, 2023), the Township's allocation from HUD was decreased over previous years to \$730,982.
+The 2023 Annual Action Plan includes activities for public infrastructure improvements, affordable housing activities to support low-income housing rehabilitation, and Township playground improvement activities; it was adopted by the Board of Commissioners and submitted to HUD in August 2023.

-The 2021 program year was October 1, 2021-September 30, 2022.
-The Township's allocation from HUD for FY202 was \$747,961.
-The adopted FY 2021 Annual Action Plan included approved activities such as public facility improvements, public infrastructure improvements, and technical assistance to support the creation of a Neighborhood Revitalization Strategic Area (NRSA).
+The 2022 program year was October 1, 2022-September 30, 2023.
+The Township's allocation from HUD for FY202 was \$740,385.
+The adopted FY 2022 Annual Action Plan included approved activities such as public infrastructure improvements, affordable housing activities to support low-income housing rehabilitation, and fair housing activities.

 As a result of the COVID-19 pandemic and the associated CARES Act relief package passed by Congress, the Township of Abington was awarded \$770,975 in CDBG-CV funds to help prepare for, prevent, and respond to the spread of COVID-19.
 This adopted and approved plan created projects to support housing assistance to our residents, assistance to food banks/pantries in the Township, and small business assistance.
-Amendments to make better and faster use of these funds are being considered by the Board of Commissioners and are expected to be submitted to HUD in the Summer of 2023.
+Amendments to make better and faster use of these funds were adopted by the Board of Commissioners and submitted to HUD in the Summer of 2023.
+Progress continues toward completion of this grant in August 2027.

-The Township continues to be a subrecipient of a \$400,000 Pennsylvania Department of Community and Economic Development (DCED HOME program grant.
-These funds are being used to support the Township's Owner-Occupied Home Rehabilitation Program, and five (5) owner-occupied properties are being rehabilitated.
-The Township was granted an extension on this grant, and funds are available for use by the Township through May 13, 2023.
+The Township closed out a \$400,000 Pennsylvania Department of Community and Economic Development (DCED) HOME program grant in May 2023.
+These funds were used to support the Township's Owner-Occupied Home Rehabilitation Program, and five (5) owner-occupied properties were rehabilitated.